Editing Video to the Beat of Music

 Step 1 : Load media in your media library and organise

 The first thing to do is to import all the footage you want to edit together into your media library.
-You also want to import the music you are editing to.
+You also want to import the music you are editing to, so that you're ready to sync music to video!

 Footage organisation is key for this technique.
 When you automatically add the footage to your project timeline, it will be inserted in the order it is arranged in your media bin.
 Arrange the footage in the order you would like it to appear in your video.